vicinityh2020/vicinity-get-started/docs/open-gateway-api.rst

 requests (see the section `4 Integration and adapter development`_).
 The parametersto change are *connector.restAgentConnector.agent* and *connector.restAgentConnector.agentPort.*

+3. Platform Security

+From the version 0.8, it is necessary to update two paramenters to enable the Gateway to Cloud authentication. platformSecurity.enable true platformSecurity.identity your-access-point-agid

 You can always play around with the other parameters.
 Their meaning and how they affect the system behaviour is (should be) explained in-line in